Reshma’s Office Hours:

 MY PROFESSIONAL JOURNEY AS A THERAPIST

-I have been involved in the helping field for almost 15 years, working in several different roles and with various populations.
-In the beginning of my helping career, I worked with families with young children and then transitioned to working with teens, adult, couples, and families.
+I have been involved in the helping field for 15 years, working in several different roles and with various populations.
+In the beginning of my helping career, I worked with families with young children and then transitioned to working with teens, adults, couples, and families.

-During the past 7 years of my clinical experience and post-graduate study, I have focused on expanding my knowledge and skill-set to help people who have experienced childhood trauma, sexual trauma, relationship trauma, physical trauma, dissociation, and the effects trauma has on their sense of safety, well-being, health, and relationships.
+During the past 15 years of my clinical experience and post-graduate study, I have focused on expanding my knowledge and skill-set to help people who have experienced childhood trauma, sexual trauma, relationship trauma, physical trauma, dissociation, and the affects trauma has on their sense of safety, well-being, health, and relationships.

-If that is something you feel you can benefit from, I can incorporate this into your treatment.
-In my yoga practice, I have found it is beneficial to be mindful of slowing down and being aware of your breath and how that helps slow down your thoughts, your nervous system, and your anxiety or stress.
+If connecting to your body utilizing body based therapies like Somatic Experiencing and Trauma Yoga Therapy is something you feel you can benefit from, we can incorporate this into your therapy sessions.
+We will also incorporate learning how to be mindful of slowing down and being aware of your breath.
+You can learn to reduce your anxious thoughts, calm your nervous system, and ease your stress.